From tradition to transition: Exploring LCP Delta’s role in decarbonising the River Thames

 Our initial analysis suggests that operators could see significant operational cost savings by switching to electric, including:

-- Cheap electricity by charging during off-peak periods.
+- Reduction in fuel cost by accessing cheap electricity during off-peak periods.

 - Reduced maintenance cost.